Ghungroo: Use

-The sounds produced by ghungroos vary greatly in pitch depending on their metallic composition and size.
+The pitch of sounds produced by ghungroos varies significantly depending on their metallic composition and size.
 Ghungroos serve to accentuate the rhythmic aspects of the dance and allow complex footwork to be heard by the audience.
 They are worn immediately above the ankle, resting on the lateral malleolus and medial malleolus.
 A string of ghungroos can range from 50 to greater than 200 bells knotted together.
 Novice children dancers may start with 50 and slowly add more as they grow older and advance in their technical ability.
 Ghungroos are worn in traditional performances of classical Indian dance forms such as Bharatnatyam, Kathak, Kuchipudi, Mohiniyattam, Lavani, and Odissi.

 Nepal

 The anklet or rhythmic instrument (talbaja) is also used by folk-dancers in Nepal, where it is called the chap (चाँप).
 Its Nepalese form consists of 9 to 27 small "curling" bronze bells, sewn onto a cloth about 23 cm long x 7.5 cm wide, tied around the ankle, as ornaments.
 The Nepalese may choose different chaps, according to the lyrics of the song, choosing ones with smaller or larger arrangements of bells.
 The bells are called Ghunguru (घुँघुरा).